 - You may also file a grievance directly through your doctor’s office.

-For grievances related to services provided by Beacon Health Options, you may also file a grievance directly with Beacon by contacting 1(855) 371-8117.
+For grievances related to services provided by Carelon Behavioral Health, you may also file a grievance directly with Carelon by contacting 1(855) 371-8117.

 San Francisco Health Plan wants you to have the best care and service possible.
 We want to hear from you when you are happy with your health care services, and if you need assistance, we want to help you resolve any problems you may have.